abukharin3/Latent-Dirichlet-Allocation/README.md

 # Latent-Dirichlet-Allocation
 Code to use LDA for sentiment analysis in movie/twitter reviews.
 We use gibb sampling to estimate the parameters in the generative Dirichlet process.
-Used in a project for ISYE 6416, Computational Statistics.
+Used in a project for the class ISYE 6416, Computational Statistics.